-Get Rest: Much like stress, exhaustion can also help make you more succeptible to the airborne germs that multiply during the colder months of the year.
+Get Rest: Much like stress, exhaustion can also help make you more susceptible to the airborne germs that multiply during the colder months of the year.
 Make sure to get 6-8 hours of sleep nightly to help fend off any germs that may be attempting to bring down your immunity.

 For long air trips, doctors often recommend wearing compression socks.
-They’re long (to just below the knee) and apply light pressure to the legs – where DVT most often occurs – to encourage blood to move more efficiently through limbs.
+They’re long (to just below the knee) and apply light pressure to the legs – where DVT most often occurs – to encourage blood to move more efficiently through the limbs.

-Though it’s relatively rare, higher-risk individuals (people who’ve recently had surgery, for example) should ask doctors whether taking a prescribed blood thinner (anti-coagulant) is warranted.
+Though it’s relatively rare, higher-risk individuals (people who’ve recently had surgery, for example) should ask doctors whether taking a prescribed blood thinner (anticoagulant) is warranted.

 I can’t begin to tell you the importance of this but when going on holiday, make sure you pack enough of your own prescribed medication.
 Make sure you have a full supply and it might even be worth carrying extra.
 Don’t assume you will find a pharmacy with the medication you need at your destination.
 That goes in particular if you’re traveling overseas.
 It’s often extremely difficult to find the medications you need at a dose you need in foreign countries.
 Even if you’re traveling to a country similar to your home country (for example Australian traveling to New Zealand), pack enough of your own medication.

 It’s a good idea to have your doctor write a list of your medication for you to take.
 In some countries, the prescription drugs you take might be illegal.
-Avoid the hassle and pack your medication in your hand luggage and declare to immigration.
+Avoid the hassle and pack your medication in your hand luggage and declare it to immigration.

-Illnesses that require vaccinations include Typhoid Fever, Influenza, Hepatitis A and B, Varicella, Japanese Encephalitis, Meningococcal Meningitis, Rabies and Yellow Fever.
+Illnesses that require vaccinations include Typhoid Fever, Influenza, Hepatitis A and B, Varicella, Japanese Encephalitis, Meningococcal Meningitis, Rabies, and Yellow Fever.

 If you’re an Australian, go to the Travelvax website for a clinic near you.